Amyleep97/AmyPearce_T1A2/Readme.md

 ## Purpose

 The purpose of this personal portfolio is to present what skills and understandings I have of HTML5 and CSS coding.
 This personal portfolio will be a great example of what I have learnt in Term 1 at CoderAcademy.
-It will also include some insight into who I am as a person and my work expierence, mainly why I would be great asset to a Webdesign/Web development company.
+It will also include some insight into who I am as a person and my work expierence, mainly why I would be great asset as a co worker/freelancer.

 ## Functionality/Features

 - Navigation Bar (Home, About, Services, Contact and Blog Page)
 - Headings for each page (Used a font from Google fonts called "Honk", system-ui; )
+- Used shadow box to make my headings pop.
 - Social Media Icons (GitHub, Linkedin, Facebook)
 - Used images from Unsplash
 - Used flexbox to help justfiy the positoning of images/headings and text.
 - Services page has a button input that takes you to a PDF of my Resume.
-- Contact page has a textarea to fill in a form and a Submit button.
+- Contact page has a form and a Submit button.
 - Blog page has links that go to each blog page.

 ## Screenshots